+Costa Rica is known internationally as having the ‘Pura Vida’ lifestyle and a low level of corruption.
+Tourists will, unfortunately, notice that all supermarkets have very high prices.
+Many of the expats will be familiar with the hilariously priced $8 tiny jars of Skippy peanut butter.
 The fact of the matter is that Costa Rica heavily relies on food imports and the government heavily taxes everything.
 The local agriculture cannot sustain the rapidly growing population but Costa Rican protectionist laws are stuck in the past.
 It is not just tasty luxury goods that are taxed, but basic staples are heavily taxed.
-Rice has tariffs of 35%, beans 30%, and milk at 65% just to name a few.